-The Student Admissions Committee will review the application.
-An interview may be required, at the discretion of the Committee.
-Following the application review, the Student Admissions Committee will make a recommendation to the Dean.
-The Dean shall consider the committee's recommendations and render a final decision.
-The applicant shall be notified in writing of the final decision.
+At the conclusion of the interview, the two committee members will meet with the Associate Dean of Student Affairs and the Director of Admissions.
+Collectively, they will make a recommendation to the SDM Dean.
+The SDM Dean shall consider the recommendation and render a final decision.
+The applicant shall be notified in writing of the final decision via e-mail.

-APPENDIX L: American Student Dental Association at Buffalo Constitution & Bylaws
+APPENDIX K: American Student Dental Association at Buffalo Constitution & Bylaws